“SUMMER OF lOVE”

 “Don’t forget your files,” she said, pointing to the top of her car.

-She watched him sprint toward the elevator, That is one passionate man!
+She watched him sprint toward the elevator.

 The kitchen, almost all windows enhanced the airy charm of it.
 Samantha hung postcards on the walls above her dining table to remind her of her travels to exotic places, and so she enjoyed a large potted palm in the corner.